bater/blog/_posts/2018-2-3-top-10-essential-ruby-interview-questions.md

 ## Name the three levels of access control for Ruby methods
 In Ruby, methods may either be public, protected, or private.
-* Public methods can be called by anyone.
+* Public methods can be called by anyone in anywhere.
-* Protected methods are only accessible within their defining class and its subclasses.
+* Private methods **cannot** be called with an explicit receiver.
-* Private methods can only be accessed and viewed within their defining class.
+* Protected methods can be called with an explicit receiver, but only when the explicit receiver equals `self`.

-But you can use `:send` to call private method outside of class:
+Example for Private Method:
 ```rb
 class MyClass
   private